FotiouK/Tailoring-proton-therapy-for-lung-cancer-A-new-approach-to-beam-angle-selection/Angle_Selection/README.md

 ### Risk Maps: ΔWEPL and PIV
 Optimal proton beam geometry should consider both sufficient tumour coverage and minimal organs at risk dose.
-We evaluated tumor coverage using Water Equivalent Path Length (WEPL) analysis and assessed organs at risk using Percentage Volume Irradiation (PIV).
-Calculations were performed for approximately 350 beam orientations, with the 2D maps below depicting  the results for patient 104.
+We evaluated tumor coverage using Water Equivalent Path Length (WEPL) analysis and assessed organs at risk using Percentage Irradiated Volume (PIV).
+Calculations were performed for approximately 350 beam orientations, with the 2D risk maps below depicting  the results for patient B.

 **Tumour Coverage:**
 </br> WEPL represents the path a proton beam traverses through water, calculated by summing the relative proton stopping power ratio multiplied by the cohort length.
 Thus, the RSP converted CT scans from our pre-processing algorithm were used as the input.
 In the context of proton beam therapy for lung cancer, treatment planning is performed on a static representation of the target volume.
 A key objective is to minimise the variations in WEPL along the planned and evaluated beam paths, aiming to reduce uncertainties in proton range.